Evidence for angiotensin-converting enzyme 2 as a therapeutic target for the prevention of pulmonary hypertension

 Digital Object Identifier (DOI)

 Ferreira, Anderson J.; Shenoy, Vinayak; Yamazato, Yoriko; Sriramula, Srinivas; Francis, Joseph; Yuan, Lihui; Castellano, Ronald K.; Ostrov, David A.; Oh, Suk Paul; Katovich, Michael J.; and Raizada, Mohan K., "Evidence for angiotensin-converting enzyme 2 as a therapeutic target for the prevention of pulmonary hypertension" (2009).
-Neurobiology.
+Translational Neuroscience.
 692.